 Temperature & Humidity Preferences

-Scarlet sage prefers temperatures between 60-85ºF during the summer.
-It can handle cooler temperatures in the winter, but will not survive frost.
+Prefers temperatures between 60-85ºF during the summer.
+It can handle cooler temperatures in the winter but will not survive frost.

 These plants can tolerate both dry and humid air.

-During hot and dry summer periods, water thoroughly about once every two weeks.
-When temperatures are cooler, you will only need to water about once every three weeks.
+During hot and dry summers, water thoroughly about once every two weeks.
+When temperatures are cooler, you only need to water about once every three weeks.

-While plants can grow without fertilizer, added nutrients will boost overall health as well as the number of flowers.
+While plants can grow without fertilizer, added nutrients will boost overall health and the number of flowers.

 Regular pruning will keep Texas sage plants looking tidy.